sindresorhus/p-queue/readme.md

 Priority of operation.
 Operations with greater priority will be scheduled first.

-##### id
+##### index

 Type `string`

 Unique identifier for the promise function, used to update its priority before execution.
-If not specified, it is auto-assigned as an incrementing bigint starting from 1n.
+If not specified, it is auto-assigned an incrementing BigInt starting from `1n`.

 ##### signal